arthur-wronski/databases-cwk/README.md

 ### Setup and Deployment

-1. **Data Preparation**: Run the bash script, it will clean the data, set up the docker containers and import the data into an SQL database.
-It should already be ready to view at http://localhost:3000
+- **Data Preparation**: cd into app2/setup, run: "chmod +x setup.sh" to compile the script, run the bash script using: "./setup.sh", it will clean the data, set up the docker containers and import the data into an SQL database.
+Everything will be ready to view at http://localhost:3000

 We welcome contributions!
 Please feel free to submit pull requests or open issues to discuss proposed changes or report bugs.